tekniiquann/tekniiquann.github.io/_posts/2024-08-03-Sapck-Install-LLVM-on-Workstation-or-HPC-Platform.md

 will show what you need to know before building similar with we have seen before.
 And then launch the building.
 Variant `cuda` is default be `false` and variant `targets` is default be `x86` in this `spec`.
 For an old Intel 4th generation `i5-4300U` CPU, this building takes about two hours if any of the dependencies has not been installed ever.
 In contract, This time is about 25 minutes on AMD `Zen3 EPYC 7003` CPU, thanks for the sixteen threads are automatically launched.

 The built packages locate under `opt/spack/` folder of cloned Spack repo.
+Try to run
+{% highlight console %}
+~$ spack find --path llvm
+{% endhighlight %}
-Try to run `spack find --path llvm` to check out the exact location.
+to check out the exact location.
 Under the install path, there are `bin` for LLVM excitable, such as `clang`, `llvm-*`, `include` for header files, and `lib` for library files.
 One may still gets errors and crashing in building process, debugging the `spec` you provided is necessary if this unfortunately happened.

-Stay tuning for next article about **features** and **configurations** with `yaml` files on Spack if you find this article helpful and want find more advanced features of Spack.
+Thank you for reading and stay tuning for next article about **features** and **configurations** with `yaml` files on Spack if you find this article helpful and want find more advanced features of Spack.

 - last time edited @29th.
 Oct.
 2023